bpostlethwaite/colorgrad/README.md

   '#ff0000' ]
 ```

+Right now the only style of progression is linear, though I would like to implement exponential and square root.
+The defaults are `nshades = 100`, `type = linear`, `lum = 1`.
 The `lum` option sets the percentage total luminosity increase.
 The luminosity step size is lum / number of steps.
 For rgb input it would look like:

 ```javascript
 var ops = {
   "lum": 10